 big, dumb plane.
 WHOLE new world.

-— THE STORY GOES that half the way on a long-haul flight, a faulty plane is forced to land off-course, leaving a few passengers from around the world stuck in a far off place.
-Over a few days in a troubled hotel, those passengers connect and decide to stay and start a life and business together during what becomes a historic time in that new land. … That’s So Far Bound - a scripted, live-action, TV series, and we’re here to raise funds and find people to make it.
-Please browse the site for details on the series and, if you dig it, please consider supporting the efforts to create it.
+— THE STORY GOES that half the way on a long-haul, international flight, a faulty plane is forced to land off-course, leaving a few passengers from around the world stuck in a far off place.
+Over a few days in a troubled hotel, those passengers connect and then decide to stay and start a life together during what becomes a historic time in that new land. … That’s So Far Bound - a scripted, live-action TV series, and this site is to raise funds and find people to make it.
+Please browse around for details on the series and, if you dig it, please consider supporting or joining the efforts to create it.
 Thank you!

 Before we get into it, let’s do a quick introduction.
 I’m Evan Sandoval; I’d be an actor and writer on So Far Bound.
 I’ve been in and around film and TV for over a decade, doing all kinds of work on productions larger and smaller, and for now, it’s me writing in the first (and third) person throughout the website.
 I really appreciate that you’re here.
 Please read on for the Top 5 things to know about Bound.
 Cheers!